Creating Accessible Documents

 Without Adobe Acrobat, the easiest way to create an accessible PDF file is to first begin with an accessible Microsoft Word document.
 A resource entitled ‘Make your Word documents accessible’ is available below.
 For any questions about how to create an accessible Word document, take a few minutes to review this document.

 Follow the directions provided in ‘Make your Word documents accessible’ resource to easily create an accessible Word document.
 Then simply follow these next few steps to successfully convert the accessible Word document into an accessible PDF file.

 - In order to save the accessible functionality of an accessible Microsoft Word document it must be ‘saved as’ a PDF.
 To 'save as' a PDF using a mouse, go to 'File' and then 'Save As.'
 Select a destination for the file, then click the drop-down menu for 'Save As Type,' and select 'PDF.

 - Select and open the 'Options...' menu and include the non-printing information including 'Document Properties' and 'Document Structure Tags for Accessibility.'

 Step 3: Check Accessibility with Adobe's Accessibility Tool

 Because Adobe Acrobat is the native program for creating PDF files, the PDF just created using this method is possibly not perfectly accessible.
 However, if it was an accessible Word document, the PDF created should also be accessible and ready for distribution.

 Perform a test of the PDF document’s accessibility prior to distributing it either via email or by posting it to the internet.
-To test a PDF use a screen reader such as JAWS, NVDA, WindowEyes, etc. Preferably, develop an Accessibility Testing team of persons experienced at using Assistive Technologies.
+To test a PDF for accessibility, use the Adobe Acrobat tool 'Accessibility' and run a 'Full Check' of your PDF.